• Lagami Church of the Savior

 This large, two-story single nave church with annexes on the western side (on both levels) is located in the village of Lagami, historically part of the Mestia community.
 With its complex architectural structure, the building reflects multiple phases of construction, creating a clear picture of how its current form evolved.
 Notably, apart from Lagami, only one other two-story church is known in Upper Svaneti—a later example, the Taringzel-Zagari Church in Tsvirmi.

 The earliest part of the Lagami complex is a very small 10th-century church (now the lower church), with a flat chancel unusually ending in a conch, which is atypical for Svaneti.
-The next major construction phase, in the 14th century, saw the addition of the larger upper hall church and annexes on both levels.
+The next major construction phase, in the 14th century, saw the addition of the larger upper single nave church and annexes on both levels.
 Of special interest is the lower church’s three-compartment annex, which is an uncommon architectural solution among both contemporary and later Svanetian churches.

 The murals in the Lagami churches reflect the artistic work of several different periods, making the complex particularly remarkable.
 The oldest paintings are in the lower church: